jgm/pandoc/doc/lua-filters.md

 Create a new List.
 If the optional argument `table` is given, set the metatable of that value to `pandoc.List`.

+The function also accepts an iterator, in which case it creates a new list from the return values of the iterator function.

 Parameters: